 NEW PRODUCT: DC Bus Hold-Up Unit 28VUPS29FSPD

 Typically , unregulated TRU DC output is subject to transients caused by frequency variations in the AC input current These transients are suspected of accelerating failure rate of avionics and other airborne electronics.
 One failure mode is related to fan life.
 DC electronics cooling fans like to run at constant speed.
-Since fan speed is a function of voltage, constant voltage changes causes accelerated wear and premature failure of the fans without which electronics overheat and fail.
+Since fan speed is a function of voltage, constant voltage changes cause accelerated bearing wear and premature failure of the fans causing electronic systems to overheat and fail.

 - HIGH VOLTAGE TRANSIENTS are eliminated by the surge protection feature

 - LOW VOLTAGE TRANSIENTS are eliminated by the UPS